ashokas058/MysqlDbFetch/README.md

 # MysqlDbFetch
-For fetching MySQL table data to JSON .
+For fetching MySQL table data to Android
 <br/>
 It having two class AsynSend and AsynRcv.
 <br/>